-Conflict of Interest (COI) reporting is conducted annually and at “transactional” time points via InfoEd.
+Conflict of Interest (COI) reporting for faculty and researchers is conducted annually and at “transactional” time points via InfoEd.
 When submitting COI Reporting Forms, it is important to remember that reporting criteria and thresholds are not limits on what type of activities faculty can engage in or how much money one can receive for such activities.
 Rather, these are criteria and thresholds at which an interest or activity has to be reported to the University.
-Click here for guidance on how outside activities should be conducted and what is or is not permissible.

 The Brown University Conflict of Interest (COI) Policy for Officers of Instruction and Research requires that members of the Brown faculty and Brown Investigators complete a COI Reporting Form annually.
 The annual COI cycle runs between the end of February and the end of March.
 Annual reporting is conducted electronically through InfoEd.